-Maybe you told your kitty off a little too harshly, and he went and peed in your bed.
-Or you come home from a long weekend away, only to find a puddle of urine in your favorite chair.
+Maybe you told your kitty off a little too harshly, and they went and peed in your bed.
+Or you came home from a long weekend away, only to find a puddle of urine in your favorite chair.
 Some owners are convinced that their cat punishes them by peeing outside the litter box.
-Well, the good news is that no, “spite-peeing” isn’t a thing.
+The good news is that no, “spite-peeing” isn’t a thing.

 Your cat doesn’t have the emotional complexity to decide to punish you like that.
 But it isn’t just a coincidence if you’ve noticed a correlation between some of your actions and your cat’s misbehavior.
 Instead, it’s much more common for cats to pee in unexpected places because they’re stressed.

 To get down to the why behind this, it’s important to look at things from a cat’s point of view.
 We humans are built for complex social dynamics that require us to imagine what others are thinking and how they’ll react to a situation.
 Sometimes, when we’re mad at someone, we decide that we want to make them feel upset, too and then decide a course of action that will hurt them.
 Cats are intelligent creatures, but they are much more equipped to deal with immediate social consequences, not long-term consequences.
 They can predict how their owners will react to an action, and read and understand how we’re feeling, but they cannot make the same calculations we can.